arr-ai/wbnf/README.md

 - `op` describes the associativity of the separated terms.
 All forms of the term `a op b` will match sequences of the form `a b a ... b a`.

   - `:` denotes a non-associative delimiter.
-The parser will emit a single node with occurrences of the term and delimiter in it.
+The term `a:b` will produce trees conceptually like the following diagram.
+The parser will emit a single node with all terms and delimiters in it:

+    ```text
+      b       b
+    ┌─┴─┬ ─ ─ ┴─┐
+    a   a       a
+    ```

   - `:>` denotes a left-to-right associative delimiter.
 This will produce a chain of binary nodes.
 The term `a<:b` will produce trees looking like this: